yxbxO/D3D12-Nuklear-Hook/README.md

 1. **Discovery Phase**: Hook `QueryPerformanceCounter` import to detect SwapChain creation
 2. **Attachment Phase**: Install VMT hooks on discovered D3D12 interfaces
-3. **Rendering Phase**: Intercept `Present` calls to inject Nuklear UI
+3. **Rendering Phase**: Intercept `Present` calls to inject [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) UI

+**Note**: QPC hooking is a quick method that may slip basic anticheat detection but carries risk of being caught by advanced systems.
+For improved stealth, consider using codecave/trampoline techniques where hooks point to legit memory regions instead of directly to your module.
+Tested successfully on protected D3D12 applications.

-The point is to get pointers to the D3D12 SwapChain and CommandQueue interfaces for hooking.
-We hook into `Present()` where we submit our UI rendering commands.
-See code used in D3D12 backend hook.
+The implementation obtains pointers to the D3D12 SwapChain and CommandQueue interfaces for hooking.
+The UI rendering commands are submitted during `Present()` calls to ensure proper integration with the application's rendering pipeline.

 ## Compilation